 The undervoltage lockout (UVLO) circuit disables the power switch until the input voltage reaches the UVLO turnon threshold.
-Built-in hysteresis prevents unwanted on and off cycling due to input voltage drop from large current surges.
+Built-in hysteresis prevents unwanted on/off cycling due to input voltage drop from large current surges.

-9.3.5 ENABLE (EN or EN)
+9.3.5 ENABLE

 The logic enable controls the power switch, bias for the charge pump, driver, and other circuits to reduce the supply current.
-The supply current is reduced to less than 1- μ A when a logic low is present on EN.
-A logic low input on $\overline{\text{EN}}$ or a logic high input on EN enables the driver, control circuits, and power switch.
+The supply current is reduced to less than 1- μ A when a logic high is present on EN or when a logic low is present on EN.
+A logic low input on EN or a logic high input on EN enables the driver, A logic high input on EN enables the driver, control circuits, and power switch.
 The enable input is compatible with both TTL and CMOS logic levels.